Frequently asked questions

 - Centrelink Pensioner Concession Card

-Once you register to receive your lime-green lidded green waste bin it will be delivered to your residential address in March 2017.
+Once you have registered to receive your green waste bin, it will be delivered to your residential address within five to ten working days.

-Green waste will be collected by a commercial contractor from the kerbside and transported to a green waste facility for processing into mulch which will be available for sale to the public through commercial providers.
+Green waste will be collected by JJ Richards & Sons from the kerbside and transported to a Corkhill Bros green waste facility located at Mugga Lane Resource Management Centre for processing into mulch which will be available for sale to the public.

 No, food scraps should not be placed into your green waste bin.